Korean Wave

-After the 1997 Asian financial crisis and the end of military censorship over the South Korean entertainment industry, the country emerged as a major exporter of popular culture.
-The rise of satellite media in the late 1990s helped spread K-dramas and Korean cinema into East Asia and parts of Southeast Asia.
-Chinese journalists coined the term "Korean Wave" (韩流 (hánliú)) in 1999.
-During the 2000s, hallyu evolved into a global phenomenon, expanding rapidly into the rest of Southeast Asia, South Asia, the Middle East, and Eastern Europe.
-By 2008, the value of cultural exports from South Korea surpassed that of cultural imports for the first time.
-The advent of social media and the internet helped the Korean entertainment industry reach overseas audiences and gain the endorsement of the South Korean government.
+Following the 1997 Asian financial crisis and the end of military censorship over the South Korean entertainment industry, the country emerged as a major exporter of popular culture.
+The growth of satellite media in the late 1990s helped spread K-dramas and Korean cinema across East Asia and parts of Southeast Asia.
+Chinese journalists coined the term "Korean Wave" (韩流 (hánliú)) in 1999 to describe the growing popularity of South Korean cultural products.
+During the 2000s, hallyu expanded into Southeast Asia, South Asia, the Middle East, and Eastern Europe.
+By 2008, South Korea's cultural exports surpassed its cultural imports for the first time.
+The rise of social media and global internet platforms helped the Korean entertainment industry reach overseas audiences and gain support from the South Korean government.

 Etymology

 The term "hallyu" is a neologism composed of two root words: han, meaning "Korean", and ryu, meaning "flow", "wave", or "trend".
 On 19 November 1999, Beijing Youth Daily published the first known use of the term "Korean Wave" (韩流 (hánliú, Korean wave)) in an article describing the "zeal of Chinese audiences for Korean TV dramas and pop songs".
 Other terms used at the time included "Korean tide", "Korean heat", and "Korean wind".
 In China, the term "Han fever" was also used, comparing the phenomenon to the avian flu pandemic in the country.
 The term entered common usage following the airing of the romance K-drama Winter Sonata, which was particularly successful in Japan.

 Hallyu refers to the international diffusion of South Korean culture since the 1990s, following the end of military rule and the liberalization of the popular culture industry.
 The term primarily refers to the spread of Korean television, pop music, film, and fashion, but can also include animation, video games, technology, literature, cosmetics, and food.
 While the first generation of hallyu in the late 1990s to early 2000s remained confined to Asia and referred to the popularity of Korean dramas and film on the continent, the second generation, or hallyu 2.0, was driven primarily by the popularity of K-pop distributed on online platforms like YouTube.
 Both "hallyu" and "Korean Wave" were added to the Oxford English Dictionary in 2021.